alovajs/alovajs.github.io/docs/tutorial/02-getting-started/01-introduce.md

 ## What is alova?

-Alova is an creative next-generation request tool that takes front-end and back-end collaboration and API consumption as its starting point, simplifies API consumption from 7 steps to only 1, saving you most of the work in requesting and making network requests very simple.
-Let's see how Alova can help you simplify your work.
+Alova is an creative next-generation request tool that helps you maximize API usage efficiency and save brainpower.
+Integrating the server-side APIs into the front-end project is simplified to only one step.

 ![](/img/overview_flow_en.png)